 From a Dream《夢境》－Dorothy Chang 張彥芸 (2010)

-Inspired by various images of China’s Huangshan (“Yellow Mountain”), From a Dream was composed to reflect the poetic qualities of this spectacular sight: stillness, strength, delicacy, eternalness.
+Inspired by various images of China’s Huangshan (“Yellow Mountain”), From a Dream reflects the poetic qualities of this spectacular sight: stillness, strength, delicacy, eternalness.
 The work contains five main sections, each one loosely representing specific imagery of the mountain, from the dream-like drifting layers of mist and clouds, to its sparkling waterfalls, craggy peaks and ancient pine trees.
 The opening is quiet, minimal and static, then gradually gathers momentum.
-From a Dream was commissioned by the Orchid Ensemble, with funding from the Canada Council for the Arts.
+The Orchid Ensemble commissioned this piece for its 2011 production “Mountain High River Flow…without end” with the support of the Canada Council for the Arts.

 This piece depicts characters who breathe, act, and haunt the well-being of others as ghosts.
 It focuses on paradoxical and ironic dual nature of such beings.
 Ghosting acts as a function that binds distinct melodic modes and tonal centres to form a composite modal system, it also creates a framework for the polyrhythm.
 The piece is inspired by the following story by Sa’dī: An unjust king asked a devotee what kind of worship is best?
 He replied: “For thee the best is to sleep one half of the day so as not to injure the people for a while.”

 I saw a tyrant sleeping half the day.

 I said: “This confusion, if sleep removes it, so much the better”:

 But he whose sleep is better than his wakefulness

 Is better dead than leading such a bad life.”

 (Gulistan of Sa’dī Edwin Arnold tr.)